Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/testsite_guide.md

 * Enduser has a local laptop / workstation that conforms to the specifications outlined in the [ISLE MVP Host Specifications Guide](../mvpspecs.md)

+* This testsite guide is designed for a local laptop / workstation running one of the following:
+   * using the supplied Vagrant setup found in the `vagrant` directory at the root of the ISLE project (_Vagrant with Virtualbox_)
+   * a manually setup CentOS Virtualbox VM (_no Vagrant_)

 * Enduser has Docker installed and running as directed by one of the following guides:

   * [Host Local - Ansible Setup Guide](host_local_setup_ansible.md)